 - The results in the "C911 Target" column are the sequences that should be entered in our custom siRNA synthesis interface to make the C911 control (see "Ordering C911 controls").

 C911 controls must be ordered as custom siRNAs.
 These orders can be placed using our online custom siRNA ordering tool.

 - Indicate an oligo name and desired size.
 Default processing and overhangs on these ordering pages match our catalog siRNA and are recommended for these controls.

 - Select siRNA Type.
 It is strongly recommended to use the same modification as the original siRNA to which the C911 will be compared.
 For example, if the targeting siRNA has the ON-TARGETplus modification, select ON-TARGETplus synthesis for the C911 control.
 Please note that a percentage of siGENOME siRNAs have the ON-TARGET modification.
 For help identifying which of your siGENOME siRNAs have this modification, you may send a list of catalog numbers to Technical Support.

 - Enter or paste the "C911 Target" sequence(s) from the C911 Calculator into the Target Sequence(s) field of the custom synthesis order page.
 If you wish to have a logical name associated with each siRNA when using the multiple siRNA order form (recommended), sequences and names must be copied from a spreadsheet and pasted into the tool.
 Sequences should be in the left column and names should be in the right column.
 Copy both columns together and paste into the Target Sequences box.

-Alternatively, a list of C911 sequences may be provided directly to Customer Support.
+Alternatively, a list of C911 sequences may be provided directly to Technical Support.
 Please provide desired siRNA names, processing, overhangs, and synthesis scale.